nealrobbins/liferay-docs/discover/commerce/articles/00-getting-started-intro.markdown

 specifically for surfing the contents of the catalog, while customizable widgets make it easy to add common UI elements---such as *Checkout* and *View Cart*---to a page.

+![Figure 2: Product pages are ready to go out-of-the-box, but can be customized extensively.](../images/product-detail.png)

 @commerce@ is optimized for business-to-business transactions, with an eye toward making B2B more user-friendly than it sometimes tends to be.